-Toys brought to school can cause negative peer pressure and inappropriate play, therefore, please do not allow your child to bring toys to school.
+Toys brought to school can cause negative peer pressure, inappropriate play and can be accidentally damaged.
+Therefore, please do not allow your child to bring toys to school.
 An exception to this is for 'news' items.
 They should be brought to the attention of the classroom teacher for the routine specific to the class.
 No responsibility will be taken for toys that are lost or broken at school.